perfsonar/ansible-role-perfsonar-archive/README.md

 Some tags are used in the role, they are meant to run only or skip part of the process.
 The following tags are existing:

-  - `ps::install` : only install perfSONAR packages and their dependencies
+  - `ps::install`: only install perfSONAR packages and their dependencies
-  - `ps::config` : only config perfSONAR packages
+  - 'ps::config': only run tasks that configure perfSONAR and its services
-  - `ps::running` : running tasks
+  - 'ps::running': only make sure perfSONAR services are up and running

 Dependencies